-Applicants submitting the most competitive Concept Proposals will be further evaluated during an on-site field visit.
-At the site visit, applicants should be prepared to respond to project-specific questions including, but not limited to, the cost estimate, funding, site plan, site control, operations and maintenance, partnerships, community involvement, any possible barriers to successful completion.
+Applicants submitting the most competitive Project Proposals will be further evaluated during an on-site field visit.
+At the site visit, applicants should be prepared to respond to project-specific questions including, but not limited to, the cost estimate, funding, site plan, site control, operations and maintenance, partnerships, community involvement, and any possible barriers to successful completion.

-Announcements for field visits is expected in early Spring 2019.
 An invitation does not guarantee a project will compete successfully for funding.